ReactiveSets/toubkal/README.md

   .dispatch( clients, function( source, options ) { // Serve realtime content to all socket.io clients
     return source
-      .plug( this.socket ) // Insert socket dataflow to exchage data with this client ;
+      ._add_destination( this.socket ) // Insert socket dataflow to exchage data with this client
+    ;
   } )
 ;